idaholab/moose/framework/doc/content/source/vectorpostprocessors/ElementVariablesDifferenceMax.md

 !syntax description /VectorPostprocessors/ElementVariablesDifferenceMax

-This postprocessor can find the maximum of the difference or the absolute difference depending on the `furthest_from_zero` parameter.
+This postprocessor can find the maximum of the difference or the absolute difference if the [!param](/VectorPostprocessors/ElementVariablesDifferenceMax/furthest_from_zero) parameter is set to `true`.
-This vector postprocessor returns the following information, in this order:
+This vector postprocessor output to CSV has the following columns, in this order:

 - the maximum difference between the two variables